 The training and onboarding that I received [in High Tech Global Enterprise] has helped me to build on my experience, learn new concepts that are critical in today's environment and has enabled me to add value to my clients from Day 1.
 Further, the work that I do is incredibly challenging and rewarding, making me fulfilled each and every day.
 There are constantly opportunities to grow at Gartner - my leadership team is truly invested in my professional goals and gives me the tools to help me achieve them.

-Gartner is 'virtual-first' which means our associates have the flexibility to work from home most of the time and spend time with colleagues in the office for in-person connections like recognition events, team meetings and training.
+Gartner’s hybrid environment means our people work virtually and commute to their assigned office when there is business reason to do so.
 This has enabled me to be fully present with my family and also restart my sales career.
 In addition to being hybrid, Gartner also respects working hours.
 I am able to work full-time while also prioritizing time with my family because I am never expected to work during evenings or weekends.
 It really seems too good to be true that a company could push you to put yourself first, then your family and then work.
 It has been the best decision for me.

 If you ever have questions about returning to work or working as a parent at Gartner, I am here!